Note: The museum is closed for extensive renovations and is expected to remain closed until end 2019/early 2020.

-Starting with a prehistoric canoe from 4600 b.c. and continuing into the 20th century, the history of Paris is recounted at this fascinating museum, through items as diverse as Gallo-Roman figurines, Napoléon’s toiletry kit, and an 18th-century portrait of Benjamin Franklin when he was the U.S. ambassador to France.
+Paris has served as a backdrop to centuries’ worth of dramatic events, from Roman takeovers to barbarian invasions, from coronations to decapitations to the birth of the modern French republic.
+These stories and others are told at this fascinating museum through objects, paintings, and interiors.
+The collection is displayed in two extraordinary 17th-century mansions—works of art in their own right.
+Starting with a prehistoric canoe from 4600 B.C. and continuing into the 20th century, the history of Paris is illustrated with items as diverse as Gallo-Roman figurines, Napoleon’s toiletry kit, and an 18th-century portrait of Benjamin Franklin painted when he was the U.S. ambassador to France.